16-18 YEARS OLD

 EU & INTERNATIONAL STUDENTS

 We welcome international students with approval from UK Visas and Immigration on our Level 4 Diploma courses.
-If you're an international student, your course fees will be £7,000 a year.
+If you’re an international student, your course fees will be £8,500 a year from August 2022 onwards.

 If you are an EU resident who is currently living with settled status in the UK, you are not considered an international student.
 You'll need to provide evidence of your settled status - for example, your share code - when you apply.